|(A.K.A. Pompey Drum, Puppy Drum)|

 - Because age distribution of this species varies greatly along the East Coast, southern fisheries mainly target younger, smaller fish, while northern fisheries target older, and larger fish.

 - For current recreational size and creel limits, see Maryland's updated regulation page.

-- In March 1999, Maryland DNR banned the commercial catch and sale of black drum in the Chesapeake Bay and its tributaries.
+- In March 1999, the Maryland Department of Natural Resources banned the commercial catch and sale of black drum in the Chesapeake Bay and its tributaries.

 - Black Drum get their common name from a large and elaborate swim bladder that, by using special muscles, can resonate to produce croaking or drumming sounds.

 |Family: Sciaenidae (drums and croakers)|

 |Order: Perciformes (perch-likes)|

 For information concerning black drum and their management, please contact Harry Rickabaugh.

 Provided by the Florida Fish and Wildlife Conservation Commission,

 Division of Marine Fisheries Management